 Stuff peppers and place in prepared baking dish.
 Sprinkle the tops with Parmesan cheese and remaining mozzarella cheese.

 Bake for 25 minutes.
 Serve hot alongside some warm crusty bread.

-Note: If making this into a casserole, dice the peppers and cook with the onion and garlic.
+If making this into a casserole, dice the peppers and cook with the onion and garlic.
 Then add to the orzo-cheese-spaghetti sauce mixture prior to putting into a casserole dish that has been coated with a non-stick spray.
+Bake as directed.